Antonio Martinez graduated from Montclair State University with a BA in History and a double minor in Journalism and Russian Area Sudies.

 Hope Begins and then Fades

 That opportunity came in the 1994 Africa Cup of Nations qualifying campaign.
 On Aug.
 16, 1992, Burundi upset Congo 1-0, its opponents having reached the quarterfinals of the 1992 Africa Cup of Nations earlier in the year in Senegal.
 Bernard Abdi's 25th-minute goal proved decisive in the victory.
 Two months later, Burundi commenced its first World Cup qualifying campaign.
-In only their second game, Burundi defied odds in its first home qualifier on Oct.
+In their second game, Burundi defied odds in its first home qualifier on Oct.
 25, 1992.
-Amani Nabimana broke a scoreless draw in the 78th minute in what turned out to be one of World Cup qualifying's most notable upsets — a 1-0 victory against Ghana.
+Amani Nabimana broke a scoreless draw in the 78th minute in what became one of World Cup qualifying's most notable upsets — a 1-0 victory against Ghana.
 Almost a year later, Burundi would find itself in another pivotal game on Oct.
 24, 1993.

 The players are shattered.
 In sport, we have no ethnic differences, everybody plays together.
 It was the only thing we had.

 — Baudouin Ribakare, former Burundi head coach in a 1996 article with Paul Ames at Associated Press